Restructuring and insolvency in Germany: overview

 A creditor has a right of set-off, if that right already existed at the time the insolvency proceedings were opened (section 94, German Insolvency Code).
 Set-off is not permitted if the creditor acquired his claim from another creditor only after the insolvency proceedings began (section 96, German Insolvency Code).
 Set-off is also not permitted if the creditor acquired the opportunity to set off his claim by a transaction subject to challenge of a pre-insolvency transaction (section 96, German Insolvency Code).

 There is no mandatory or automatic set-off of mutual claims.
 Set-off must be declared.
 Such declaration is also possible after the opening of insolvency proceedings.

 Creditor protection proceedings

-There are no creditor protection proceedings under German law and German law does not provide for any other statutory non-insolvency restructuring proceedings.
+Currently, there are no pre-insolvency creditor protection proceedings (such as schemes of arrangement) under German law, and German law does not provide for any other statutory non-insolvency restructuring proceedings.

 Distressed businesses can receive state subsidies (subject to EU state aid control).
 State-owned banks can extend loans to businesses to help them out of financial difficulties if both:

 The causes of a business's crisis are known.